Patil-Onkar/Operationalize-Machine-Learning/README.md

 # Operationalizing Machine Learning

 This project is a part of udacity nanodegree program.
-In this project, We used AutoML and deployed best suitable model.Also, we are going to create and publish ML pipeline.
+In this project, We will train and deploy a model on Azure cloud using AutoML feature of cloud.
+We will deploye it as a service and test its endpoint using python SDK.
+Further we can use this endpoint to any external API.
+We also create and publish ML pipeline, which automate the above process.
+At the end we will consume the pipeline endpoints.
 We have used bank marketing data as an example ml problem

 ## Architectural Diagram